marcoromanelli-github/docs/jobs/Overview.md

 ## Resources
 Resources within an HPC environment are finite and include CPUs, GPUs, memory, and storage. <br>
-For a more comprehensive list of the resources available at Star HPC, take a look at <u>page-name<u>.
+For a more comprehensive list of the resources available at Star HPC, take a look at `/quickstart/about-star.html`.

 ### Common Errors
 Strains on the cluster occur when resources are over-requested or misallocated, leading to potential bottlenecks, decreased system performance, and extended wait times for job execution. <br>